michael105/slterm/README.md

 ##### Fork of the st terminal. (suckless.org)

-	Slim patched version with performance and memory footprint related modifications, the "slim terminal".
+	lim patched version with performance and memory footprint related modifications, the "slim terminal" for X11.

 	The binary comes with 100kB, resident memory usage starts with 200kB and grows dynamically with a growing history.
 (4Bytes per Glyph)